MJ Melendez Player Props: Royals vs. Guardians

-The Kansas City Royals, including MJ Melendez (.250 slugging percentage in past 10 games, including zero home run), battle starter Aaron Civale and the Cleveland Guardians at Progressive Field, Friday at 7:10 PM ET.
+The Kansas City Royals, including MJ Melendez (.270 slugging percentage in past 10 games, including zero home run), take on starter Gavin Williams and the Cleveland Guardians at Progressive Field, Saturday at 4:10 PM ET.

-He had a hitless showing in his previous game (0-for-4) against the Guardians.
+In his last game, he went 1-for-3 with a double against the Guardians.

 MJ Melendez Game Info & Props vs. the Guardians